'Harry Potter' Movies Ranked from Worst to Best

 The Harry Potter franchise is a global phenomenon like few others.
-It’s been eight years since the last book was released, four years since the last movie hit theaters, and yet the IP is as strong as it ever was.
-Harry Potter is ubiquitous in the form of elaborate theme parks, ABC Family marathons, video games, and of course the highly re-readable novels.
+It’s been 13 years since the last book was released, nine years since the last movie hit theaters, and yet the IP is as strong as it ever was.
+Harry Potter is ubiquitous in the form of elaborate theme parks, Freeform marathons (RIP), video games, and of course the highly re-readable novels.
 This kind of longevity is rare, and it’s all to do with the quality of the story J.K.
-Rowling set out to tell nearly 20 years ago and the lush, tangible world she created.
+Rowling set out to tell over 20 years ago and the lush, tangible world she created.

 But Harry Potter doesn’t begin and end with the books.
 As with anything that’s popular nowadays, Hollywood came calling rather quickly, and the first Harry Potter film was released a little over a year after Rowling’s fourth book hit the shelves.
 But in another minor miracle, the Harry Potter film franchise was able to maintain a level of quality rarely found in film series that stretch on past one or two movies, let alone eight.